The Amino Acid Basics You Should Know

 The breakdown of proteins into amino acid is the first amino acid function.
 From here the amino acids combine with nitrogen where they can then be transformed into thousands of different protein forms that the body can use.

-Some amino acid basics you should know; there are 20 amino acids that the body uses to construct proteins.
+There are 20 amino acids that the body uses to construct proteins.
 These are broken down into essential amino acids and non-essential amino acids.

 What is an essential amino acid?

-Amino acid basics include the fact that there are 8 amino acids that the body cannot manufacture and these are called essential amino acids.
+There are 8 amino acids that the body cannot manufacture and these are called essential amino acids.
 These amino acids must be supplied in our food.
 However, the term non-essential should not mislead you.
 All amino acids are essential for proper protein synthesis.

-What you need for proper protein synthesize.
+What you need for proper protein synthesize

 In order to achieve proper protein synthesis all of the required amino acids must be present in the body at the same time and in the right quantity.
 If there is one essential amino acid in very short supply it is known as the limiting amino acid and this will restrict the quantity of protein that can be synthesized regardless of how much of the other amino acids are available.

-When studying amino acid basics we see that a shortage of even one amino acid can cause protein synthesis to be greatly reduced and it can stop altogether if left untreated.
+We see that a shortage of even one amino acid can cause protein synthesis to be greatly reduced and it can stop altogether if left untreated.

 What Is Complete Protein and Incomplete Protein?